ataraxao/drex/Cooperative_Wealth_Agreement.md

 (d) amend the Vehicle LLC’s governing documents in a manner that materially impairs Party B’s distribution rights under this Agreement or the Independent Administrator’s control as described in Exhibit 1 and Exhibit 4.

 ### 3.1B Bypass Event; Protective Freeze; Optional Deemed Termination
-(a) **Bypass Event.** A “**Bypass Event**” occurs if Party A violates Section 3.1A or materially interferes with the Independent Administrator’s control authority described in Exhibit 1 or Exhibit 4.
+(a) **Bypass Event.** A “Bypass Event” occurs if Party A violates Section 3.1A or materially interferes with the Independent Administrator’s control authority described in Exhibit 1 or Exhibit 4.
 (b) **Protective Freeze Request.** Upon written notice from Party B alleging a Bypass Event with reasonable specificity, the Independent Administrator is authorized to implement a protective freeze on transfers-out (not trading) as promptly as practicable, subject to Custodian Constraints, pending resolution under Article VIII.
 (c) **Optional Deemed Termination (Election).** If a final arbitration award determines a Bypass Event occurred, Party B may elect (by written notice to Party A and the Independent Administrator) to treat the award date as a Deemed Termination Event, in which case the Independent Administrator shall proceed with the deterministic unwind under Section 7.2.